-For most vehicles, wheel bearing replacement cost is usually between $125 and $750, and rear wheel bearing replacement cost is usually the same as front wheel bearing replacement.
+For most vehicles, wheel bearing replacement cost is usually between $125 and $750, and rear-wheel bearing replacement cost is usually the same as a front wheel bearing replacement.
 For example, you might pay between $125 to $750 at your local mechanic for both labor and parts needed to replace the wheel bearing, with a 12-month warranty, whereas a Midas will most likely charge you between $125 and $650 for the same exact service on similar terms.
 The parts you can purchase online and wheel bearing prices are usually $135 to $650 depending on which online retailer you buy from, with the most popular options being Amazon and Walmart.

 What’s a Wheel Bearing?

 The bearing usually sits atop the axle shaft while simultaneously supporting the wheel.
 It fits nice and snug inside the hollow part which is in the center of the wheels, and the lug bolts keep it in place and firmly attached to the wheel.
 Anyone that’s changed a car tire probably knows the appearance of a wheel bearing because it’s usually attached to the back of the wheel.

 These days, wheel bearings are created with a coating that seals them to protect the components inside from dirt, debris, water and the elements at large.
 Moisture and heat are two of the major wheel bearing threats that you should look out for.
 For example, the bearing will rust and eventually disintegrate if water gets into it, whereas a total lack of lubrication will cause the bearing to heat up rapidly, causing friction that eventually destroys it.